Arts et Métiers hands-on to explain science to young children.

-Valeria Meiers, a first-year student in the Grande Ecole Program in Lille, explains science to children.
+Valeria Meiers, a Grande Ecole Engineering Programme student in Grande Ecole Engineering Programme in Lille, explains science to children

-Passing on her interest in science is what motivated Valeria, a first-year student in the Grande Ecole Program, to get involved.
+It was her desire to inspire others’ interest in science that motivated Valeria, a first-year student in the Grande Ecole Engineering Programme get involved.

 My group and I work at Desbordes-Valmore elementary school in the Bois Blancs neighborhood of Lille with a second-grade class and another third-grade class, Valeria explains.